 Students also have the opportunity to minor in either or both of the following interdisciplinary programs housed within the Psychology Department:

 Minor in Disaster Studies (18 credits)

 The Disaster Studies minor introduces students to both practice and research in disaster studies with a focus on the emerging field of disaster mental health.
-The minor includes three required classes (Disaster Psychology, Crisis Intervention, and Practicum in Psychology), plus three courses in anthropology, black studies, communication and media, political science, psychology, or sociology.
-Students interested in learning more about this minor should visit the Institute for Disaster Mental Health website or contact IDMH director, Dr. James Halpern (845-257-3479; firstname.lastname@example.org).
+The minor includes two required classes (Disaster Psychology and Practicum in Disaster Response), plus three courses in anthropology, black studies, communication, geography, political science, psychology, or sociology.
+Students interested in learning more about this minor should visit the Institute for Disaster Mental Health website or contact IDMH director Amy Nitza (845-257-3479 or email@example.com).

 Minor in Evolutionary Studies (18 credits)

 The Evolutionary Studies minor is designed to offer undergraduates the opportunity to develop a deep, broad, and critical understanding of evolutionary principles.
 The minor includes an Evolutionary Studies Seminar plus selected courses in anthropology, biology, English, economics, geology, and psychology.
-Students interested in learning more about this minor should contact the program's director, Dr. Glenn Geher (845-257-2379 or 845-257-3091; email@example.com).
+Students interested in learning more about this minor should contact the program's director, Dr. Tom Nolen (845-257-3753 or firstname.lastname@example.org) or its founding director, Dr. Glenn Geher (845-257-3091 or email@example.com).

 - Minors in Psychology, Industrial/Organizational Psychology

 - General Education Courses

 - Program Changes